Ewael/Boxes/HackTheBox/Bashed/README.md

 `2c281f318555dbc1b856957c7147bfc1`

-To get the root flag, my first idea is to create a `shell.php` in `/uploads` site directory that dirb found.
+To get the root flag, my first idea is to create a `shell.php` in the `/uploads` site directory that dirb found.
 But the problem is that the "<?" sequence is filtered in the *phpbash* input.
 Indeed,

 ```bash
 echo "?php echo allo; ?" > test